 She was preceded in death by her mother and stepfather, Iverene and Fred Triepke of Lewistown, Montana, husband Robert (Bob) Burke, her four brothers, Walt Ayers of Kalispell, Montana, Don Ayers of Edmonton, Alberta, Kenny Ayers of Lewistown, Montana, and Tom Ayers of Lewistown, Montana, and two grandchildren, Peggy Burke and Travis Burke, of Plentywood, Montana.

 The family is grateful to all of Rosie’s friends and family for their visits and calls over the past several months, especially her niece Roxy Ayers Iverson, who was a constant companion.
 They also wish to thank her longtime primary care provider, Rayne Beach, the professionals at Kalispell Regional Health who provided treatment during her recent illnesses (with a special tip of the nurse’s hat to Jane Mildren), and her caregivers from Loyal Care.

 Services for Rosie will be held Tuesday, October 15, 2019, at 12:00pm at the Columbia Mortuary in Columbia Falls.
 Light refreshments will be served after.
 Rosie was a very practical lady who eschewed sentimentality.
 She could often be heard to say “What other people spend on booze, I spend on my dogs,” so should friends desire, in lieu of flowers, a memorial contribution to Flathead Spay and Neuter Task Force would be a most fitting tribute to this woman who was a true force of nature.

-To send flowers to Rosetta's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Rosetta M Burke, please visit our floral store.